ttiny/deploy/README.md

 3. Make some dir where you will sync your projects, e.g. `/myapps`, it needs to be accessible inside the container, as well as all other dirs referenced in your config.
-4. Use from the CLI like (replac with your actual paths):
+4. Use from the CLI like (replace with your actual paths):

    ```sh
    docker run --rm -ti \